Sustainable Development Goal 16: Target 16.1: Reduce violence everywhere

-Honour based violence (HBV) is classified as not only murder or violence, but rather a heroic attainment of religious beliefs, typically committed by a male family member.
+Honor based violence (HBV) is classified as not only murder or violence, but rather a heroic attainment of religious beliefs, typically committed by a male family member.
 The United Nations estimates that around 5,000 women are killed annually in relation to HBV.
 However, the actual number is several times higher due to weak administration of these crimes.
 Authorities are reluctant to report statistics that could potentially affect their international reputation or are bribed in order to protect the family's reputation.
 Target 16.5 indicates instills the concept of bribery further, and Target 16.2 portrays the lack of crime reported.

-Where conflict strikes, men are more likely to die on battlefields, but women will be targeted for sexual violence, exploitation and other violation. economic growth is affected by violence.
+Where conflict strikes, men are more likely to die on battlefields, but women will be targeted for sexual violence, exploitation and other violation.

-A survey conducted in Kuwait measures both support and opposition for HBV crimes in correlation with demographic attributes (age, sex, education) and social indicators (status, religion).
-The survey indicated high levels of public support in justifying physical violence towards female adultery or for transgression of female gender norms.
-One of the strongest attributes are aligned with political Islam.
-In a revision of 172 honour-killings, more than half occurred in Muslim-majority countries and 91% of the perpetrators were Muslim.

 UNICEF, as well as indicator 16.1.3, classifies violence into three categories: physical, psychological, and sexual.
 Save the Children, a non-governmental organization aimed to help vulnerable adolescents in Bolivia who fit at least one classification of violence through modules as follows: